Auditing America's Gold Reserves

 The Sound Money Defense League is rallying Americans to demand a full and complete audit of America's gold reserves.
-Accordingly, we support the Gold Reserves Transparency Act which was re-introduced in the U.S. Congress in 2015.
+Accordingly, we support the Gold Reserves Transparency Act which Rep. Alex Mooney (R-WV) introduced in the U.S. House of Representatives in 2019.

 The federal authorities who control our nation's once-vast gold reserves at Ft.
-Knox have refused to allow a comprehensive audit to be conducted since the Eisenhower Administration!
+Knox and elsewhere have refused to allow a comprehensive audit to be conducted since the Eisenhower Administration!

 The U.S. Bullion Depository at Fort Knox Has a Curious History of Secrecy